 One of the first things that comes to mind when you think about Canada is probably, well… snow.
 What you may not know is that there are also a few deserts and sand dunes across the country which make sandboarding and sand duning in Canada possible.

 Carcross Desert – Yukon

-Welcome to what is possibly the smallest desert in the entire world!
-This is a standard desert, but rather what was left behind from an ancient lake drying out.
-Because of its size, you can sandboard surrounded by very green hills with snowy peaks, in what is a truly unique sandboarding landscape that you won’t find anywhere else.
+Welcome to the Carcross Desert, what is possibly the smallest desert in the entire world!
+This is not your standard desert, but rather what was left behind from an ancient lake drying out.
+Because of its size, you can sandboard in a crater surrounded by very green hills with snowy peaks, in what is a truly unique sandboarding landscape that you won’t find anywhere else.
 All-terrain vehicles and sand duning are also permitted on the fine-grained dunes, and hiking is a very popular activity amongst tourists of Carcross.

 Great Saskatchewan Sand Hills – Saskatchewan